 Using a single Cloud project

-The GKE on-prem configuration file has several fields where you can
+The Anthos clusters on VMware configuration file has several fields where you can

 specify a Google Cloud project ID.
 For example, you can specify one